menu

 Broadway Junction is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

-Broadway Junction real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and townhomes.
+Broadway Junction real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Broadway Junction neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics